Zeigler forms 'exploratory committee' for bid for governor - News Break

 Zeigler forms 'exploratory committee' for bid for governor

 MONTGOMERY — Term-limited State Auditor Jim Zeigler is forming an "exploratory committee" to “test the water” as a possible GOP challenger to Gov. Kay Ivey next year.
-Zeigler has been Ivey's chief critic over the last four years, opposing several of her proposals, including plans for a new Interstate 10 bridge over Mobile Bay, the plan to lease three new, large prisons and a constitutional amendment to replace the elected state school board with an appointed commission.www.decaturdaily.com
+Zeigler has been Ivey's chief critic over the last four years, opposing several of her proposals, including plans for a new I-10 bridge over the Mobile Bay, the plan to lease three new, large prisons and a constitutional amendment to replace the elected state school board with an appointed commission.www.annistonstar.com